 OneSignal is growing quickly, and as part of that growth, we wanted to share some insights into how we think about our interview process and the intentions that went into crafting our interview experience.
 As we build and expand our engineering team we feel it's critically important to do this well and operate with empathy, pragmatism, and respect to candidate time.
 It is both important that we find great engineers and that candidates have as much information as possible to help make their next career decision.
-We believe our process has resulted in strongly collaborative teams with an inclusive environment that is supportive of diverse backgrounds, skill sets, and experience levels.
+We believe our process has resulted in strong collaborative teams with an inclusive environment that is supportive of diverse backgrounds, skill sets, and experience levels.

 Similar to our product & engineering process, it’s sometimes helpful to talk about what’s out of scope before we dive deeper:

 - Ask irrelevant questions such as riddles or curveballs outside of the role

 - Treat your time like it's not important

 - Have you eat lunch alone